-Each student has to choose a research problem and do a field project within the area of his/ her specialization in consultation with the supervisor who will offer continuous guidance to acquire the knowledge and application of research steps.
+Each student has do a field project within the area of his/ her specialization in consultation with the supervisor who will offer continuous guidance to acquire the knowledge and application of research steps.
 The final evaluation and viva-voce will be held at the end of the fourth semester.